Andrew Holleran / Photo editor

 “The job of the government is to protect the freedoms of the people so they can build a better life for themselves,” he said.

-Romney said that under his administration, he will balance the budget and help small businesses, reiterating that people create and jobs, not the government.
+Romney said that under his administration, he will balance the budget and help small businesses, reiterating that people create jobs, not the government.

 The candidate also said “I don’t want America to become Europe” referring to the economic collapse in Greece, and said that as president he plans to bring down the national debt.